Marty Walsh’s lifelong passion for hockey rivals his professional dedication to the labor cause.

-Walsh, 55, makes a $235,600 salary as labor secretary, according to the US Office of Personnel Management records.
+Walsh, 55, makes a $235,600 salary as Secretary of Labor, according to the US Office of Personnel Management records.

-As labor secretary, Walsh injected himself into last winter’s Major League Baseball labor dispute, calling both the owners and the players union to urge them to return to the table after the owners locked out the players.
+As Labor Secretary, Walsh injected himself into last year’s MLB labor dispute, making phone calls to both the owners and players union urging them to return to the table after the owners locked out the players.

 Walsh’s ties to hockey run deep.

-Hockey was Walsh’s first sports love and he had season tickets with the Bruins at the age of 21.
-As mayor, he said, he spent some of his down time in the evenings watching hockey with his NHL package.
+Hockey was Walsh’s first sport love and he had season tickets with the Bruins at the age of 21.
+As mayor, he said he spent some of his down time in the evenings watching hockey with his NHL package.

-The Bruins also marked a personal nadir for Walsh.
+The Bruins also mark a personal nadir for Walsh.

-He is an alcoholic, and the road to his discovering his disease began on Sunday, April 23, 1995, at a Bruins-Rangers game at the Garden.
+Walsh is an alcoholic, and the road to his discovering his disease began on Sunday April 23, 1995, at a Bruins-Rangers game at the Garden.

 Walsh had been drinking all weekend, he said in a Globe interview in 2017, and “I was asked to leave the Bruins game because I was so drunk.
 I went across the street to the Harp and started drinking.
 I fell asleep there, and my friends had to come take me out.”

-The afternoon led to counseling and eventually inpatient treatment, with Walsh open to this day about his struggles.
+The afternoon led to counseling and eventually inpatient treatment, with Walsh open to this day about his struggles with alcohol addiction.

-As mayor, Walsh had two unsuccessful forays into sports, hitching his wagon to both the city’s 2024 Summer Olympics bid and its efforts to hold an IndyCar race in the Seaport.
+As Mayor, Walsh had two unsuccessful forays into sports, hitching his wagon to both the city’s 2024 Summer Olympics bid and its efforts to hold an IndyCar race in the Seaport.
+The NHLPA’s current collective bargaining agreement does not expire until after the 2024-25 season.

-Walsh would be the second Massachusetts politician in recent months to jump into the sports world.
-Former governor Charlie Baker was named president of the NCAA in December.
+If he were to get the NHLPA job, Walsh would be the second Massachusetts politician in recent months to jump into the sports space.
+Charlie Baker, former governor of Massachusetts, was named the next president of the NCAA in December.

-Milton Valencia and Jackie Kucinich of the Globe staff contributed to this report.
+— Kevin Paul Dupont, Matt Porter, and Jackie Kucinich contributed to this report.